trekhleb/machine-learning-experiments/README.md

 # Install all dependencies.
 yarn install

-# Start demo server.
+# Start demo server on http.
 yarn start

+# Or start demo server on https (for camera access to work locally).
+yarn start-https
 ```

-Demos will be available locally at `https://localhost:3000/`.
+Demos will be available locally at `http://localhost:3000/` or at `https://localhost:3000/`.

 ## Converting Keras models into web-format for Demo app